M.A., J.D., Ph.D., University of Michigan

 Professor Coe’s primary teaching and research interests are in the area of government spending and taxing policies, including issues of government deficit and debt, and the area of distributive justice and poverty.
 He also teaches upper-level courses in law and economics as well as introductory courses in microeconomics and macroeconomics.
 He has published several articles on poverty and welfare programs, and is currently working on a book addressing the efficiency and intergenerational equity issues surrounding government deficits and debt.

 Ph.D., New School for Social Research

-He serves as a Research Associate at the Caribbean Centre for Money and Finance, University of the West Indies, Trinidad and Tobago.
-He wrote numerous invited columns for the Stabroek News in Guyana.
-He also serves as an external master’s thesis examiner for University of West Indies, Cave Hill Campus, Barbados and an external doctoral thesis examiner for University of Witwatersrand, Johannesburg, South Africa.
+He currently serves as a Research Associate at the Caribbean Centre for Money and Finance, University of the West Indies, Trinidad and Tobago.
+He writes numerous invited columns for the Stabroek News in Guyana and other media outlets.
+He also serves as external master’s and doctoral thesis examiner for University of West Indies, Cave Hill Campus, Barbados and University of Witwatersrand, Johannesburg, South Africa.

 Tracy M. Collins